Forensic Scientist

 Do you have to have special skills to do this?
 Do you have to have a certain level of fitness?

-Asked by Tori about 3 years ago
+Asked by Tori over 3 years ago

 You will most likely need at least an associates degree in forensics or a natural science.
 How agile you need to be depends on what you're doing--if you're working in a lab, consistently on level ground, a disability would not be an issue.
 If you're doing crime scene work and you need to sometimes climb on top of roofs or into attics, out in fields, etc., then you need to be mobile.
 But nothing like police officers or rescue personnel.